serverless/blog/posts/2016-12-07-how-to-create-a-fast-secure-and-scalable-open-source-blog-with-react-markdown.md

 This is great for getting streamlined contributions to our blog.

-P.S. we are always looking for fresh content.
+P.S.
+We are always looking for fresh content.
 [Drop us a line if you're interested in contributing](https://serverless.com/blog/contribute/).

 ### 2. Better Developer Focused posts

-If you have ever had to write a code heavy developer focused blog posts in Wordpress, it's a **rather painful** experience.
+If you've ever had to write a code heavy developer focused blog posts in Wordpress, it's a **rather painful** experience.
 WYSIWYG editors are extremely proficient at mangling code snippets.

 On the flip side, writing in github flavored markdown makes writing and (more importantly) maintaining blog posts about code MUCH easier.

 **Markdown** FTW! 🎉

-Side note: If you are stuck with Wordpress, I wrote a plugin to allow you to write in [github favored markdown](http://davidwells.io/easy-markdown/)
+Side note: If you're stuck with Wordpress, I wrote a plugin to allow you to write in [github favored markdown](http://davidwells.io/easy-markdown/)

 ### 3. Unified product experience